-How Will Computer Fans Keep My PC Build Cool?
+How Does A Case Fan Keep My PC Cool?

 Beyond your traditional CPU heatsink which either comes with your processor or is purchased aftermarket (maybe even liquid cooling), the best way to keep the internal hardware cool is through the use of fans mounted about the case of your PC.

 For optimal setup, you'll want multiple fans mounted within your case, and they are used to accomplish two things.
 These fans either bring in colder room temperature air from the outside of the case towards the hot components or they are used to expel hot air from the interior the case, outward.